Black Bean Dip

 The secret is using lots of onions, garlic, jalapeños, and fresh lime juice to boost the flavor.
 I also like to add lots of fresh cilantro but if you don’t care for it, it’s perfectly fine to leave it out.

-Before we get to the recipe, a few words on jalapeño peppers.
-Two might seem like a lot, but I don’t use the seeds or ribs, which is where most of the heat is.
+Two jalapeño peppers might seem like a lot, but I don’t use the seeds or ribs, which is where most of the heat is.
 The dip has a little kick, but it’s not spicy.
 If you like heat, you can add some of the seeds but go easy — you can always add more at the end.

-Also, be sure to either wear gloves or wash your hands very well after handling jalapeños, and never touch your face while you’re chopping — if the juice comes in contact with your eyes, it will sting something awful!
+Be sure to either wear gloves or wash your hands very well after handling jalapeños, and never touch your face while you’re chopping — if the juice comes in contact with your eyes, it will sting terribly!

 Combine the beans with onion mixture, salt, cumin, lime juice, water, and fresh cilantro in a blender or food processor.